scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 # Microservice Transaction Sample

-This is a sample application for Microservice Transaction that uses Two-phase Commit Transactions in Scalar DB.
+This is a sample application for Microservice Transaction that uses Two-phase Commit Transactions in ScalarDB.
-You can find more information about Two-phase Commit Transactions in Scalar DB [here](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md).
+You can find more information about Two-phase Commit Transactions in ScalarDB [here](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md).

 ## Prerequisites
 - Java (OpenJDK 8 or higher)